+B - 3

+C - 2

+F- 1

+Grade breakdown for the face-to-face students:

+A - 4

+B - 2

+C - 4

+D - 2

+Given that the face-to-face group was twice the number of the online students, the grade distribution between the two groups the results are very similar, which indicates that the online class succeeded in providing quality instruction to the distance education student.

+Summary

-A - 1 B - 1 F - 1 It is difficult to draw conclusions for this class because of the low enrollment.
-According to Professor Bennett subsequent offerings of this class showed very similar performance between the online and face-to-face students.
-Summary It was my pleasure to meet with Professor Bennett and discuss the development of the AET A121 class from a face-to-face to online class.
+It was my pleasure to meet with Professor Bennett and discuss the development of the AET A181 class from a face-to-face to online class.
 Professor Bennett has been teaching drafting and engineering graphics for many years and has been responsible for development of several of the AET classes for online delivery at UAA.
 He presents students with diverse and challenging assignments to help them master not only the strong computer skills needed but also develop problem solving skills as well.

+Recommendations

-Recommendations I am very impressed with the AET faculty's accomplishments in developing and delivering instruction in computer-aided drafting in an online environment.
+I am very impressed with the AET faculty's accomplishments in developing and delivering instruction in computer-aided drafting in an online environment.
 Drafting by its very nature is a challenging and complex topic to teach in a classroom where students must learn drafting standards and conventions, math calculations, and very complicated software.
 The use of the "Collaborate" software is a major factor in the success of the classes because demonstration of how to create the drawings and models is crucial.

 Since these classes are offered in 5-week sessions it would be very helpful for the faculty to have teaching assistants to help provide quick turnaround on drawing critiques to students.
 Reviewing and annotating many drawings is very time intensive.

-I would also recommend that all files posted in Blackboard be ones that can open within Blackboard rather requiring downloading of the file such as PDF's rather than Word documents, Excel spreadsheets, etc. Finally, I would recommend that the Blackboard interface for this class include a "Start Here" button and section similar to that used in the AET A101, A131, and A231 classes for optimum aid in navigation for the student.
+I would also recommend that all files posted in Blackboard be ones that can open within Blackboard rather requiring downloading of the file such as PDF's rather than Word documents, Excel spreadsheets, etc.

+Finally, I would recommend that the Blackboard interface for this class include a "Start Here" button and section similar to that used in the AET A101, A131, and A231 classes for optimum aid in navigation for the student.